Split Rock Lighthouse.

-For nearly 60 years, the light flashed each night at 10-second intervals across more than 20 miles of Lake Superior's navigable waters.
-Today, U.S. Coast Guard regulations prohibit the light being used for maritime traffic, but the beacon is still turned on occasionally for ceremonial and maintenance purposes.
+From 1910 to 1969, the light flashed each night at 10-second intervals across more than 20 miles of Lake Superior's navigable waters.
+Today, US Coast Guard regulations prohibit the light being used for maritime traffic, but the beacon is still turned on occasionally for ceremonial and maintenance purposes.

-Every year on the 10th of November, the beacon at Split Rock is lighted to commemorate the sinking of the freighter SS Edmund Fitzgerald, and all the other vessels lost on the Great Lakes.
+For over 50 years on November 10, the beacon at Split Rock is lit to commemorate the sinking of the freighter SS Edmund Fitzgerald, and all the other vessels lost on the Great Lakes.

 Edmund Fitzgerald crew members